Government Laboratory High School, Mymensingh: Education system

 There are two shifts - morning and day.
 Morning shift is for Girls and the Day shift is for Boys.
 The school is open six days a week and closed one day.
 Thursday is a half class and Friday is a holiday.

 Uniform

-Girls uniform is sky blue colour salwar-kamij and frok.
-Boys uniform is navy blue colour pant and white colour shirt.
+Girls' uniform is sky blue colour salwar-kamij and frock.
+Boys' uniform is navy blue colour pant and white colour shirt.

 School magazine

 The magazine of this school is not published regularly every year.
 There is also a magazine given to class 10 for their farewell named Smronika.

 Alumni association

 There is an organization of the ex-students of the school named the Alumni Association of GLHS (AAGLHS).
 The aim of the organization is mainly to organize reunions amongst the ex-students of this school.
 Advertisements of AAGLHS's functions are published through the national dailies and its website www.mgovlab.edu.bd and Facebook pages.